 About 6 months ago, I started working with an organisation called YesCalifornia; I was nervous about the direction the world was headed, and terrified that the new administration were going to plummet us into new depths of social conflict and environmental degradation.
 If life wanted to get my attention, this was the way to do it.
-Put Trump in as president, frighten my feminist values and my feminine self, whilst concurrently threatening my home; my planet, my environment, and the communities around me, as well as my values around education, freedom of speech and the desire not to go to war, for anything.
-Serendipity left nothing out of this prompt.
+Put Trump in as president, frighten my feminist values and my feminine self, whilst concurrently threatening my home, my planet, my environment, and the communities around me, as well as my values around education, freedom of speech and the desire not to go to war, for anything.
+Serendipity left nothing out.

 Somehow these two paragraphs relate to each other.
 Perhaps this page is my canvas.

 I seem to get drawn back again, and again, to my own inner anguish that often escapes me in the daily busyness of living.
 Two things have brought it forward: my brother Tim, and my work with YesCalifornia.
 Somehow both these elements have drawn me back into the womb of my mother loss and where it took me creatively and personally in my life, in relation to habit pattern formation, and hiding… or trying to.